scholarsportal/Dataverse-Data-Explorer/README.md

 ## Installation

-Data Curation Tool was created using Angular CLI version 7.
+The Data Curation Tool was created using Angular CLI version 7.
-In order to generate node_modules run ``npm install``
+In order to generate node_modules run `npm install`.

-There are three ways to install Data Curation Tool with Dataverse:
+There are three ways to run the Data Curation Tool with Dataverse:

+### GitHub Pages

-1) The simplest way is to use github as webserver.
-This is not recomended for production use.
+The simplest way to run the Data Curation Tool is to use GitHub Pages as the host.
+This is not recomended for production use, but is useful for testing the application.

-To do that download the config file DataCuration.json to your local computer that runs Dataverse and then call the following curl command ``curl -X POST -H 'Content-type: application/json' --upload-file DataCuration.json http://localhost:8080/api/admin/externalTools``
+To do this, download `DataCuration.json` to the server running Dataverse and run the following command:

+`curl -X POST -H 'Content-type: application/json' --upload-file DataCuration.json http://localhost:8080/api/admin/externalTools`

+### Inside of the Dataverse application

-2) Another way to use Data Curation tool with Dataverse is to put it in {Dataverse Dir}/src/main/webapp/dct_explore.
-To do that, in Dataverse-Data-Curation-Tool directory run ``ng build --prod --base-href=dct_explore``.
-Then copy content of  Dataverse-Data-Curation-Tool/dist directory into {Dataverse Dir}/src/main/webapp/dct_explore.
-Compile Dataverse and deploy it.
-Then run the following curl command ``curl -X POST -H 'Content-type: application/json' --upload-file DataCurationLocalConfigure.json http://localhost:8080/api/admin/externalTools``
+Another way to use Data Curation tool with Dataverse is to install it in `dataverseDirectory/src/main/webapp/dct_explore`.

-3) The best way to use Data Curation Tool is to use your own webserver.
-Compile Data Curation Tool using command ``ng build --prod``.
-Copy content of Dataverse-Data-Curation-Tool/dist directory into dedicated folder in your webserver.
-In DataCuration.json file in the folowing line ``"toolUrl": "https://scholarsportal.github.io/Dataverse-Data-Curation-Tool/"`` replace ``"https://scholarsportal.github.io/Dataverse-Data-Curation-Tool/`` with url of your webserver.
-Then on your local machine that runs Dataverse execute the folowing curl command ``curl -X POST -H 'Content-type: application/json' --upload-file DataCuration.json http://localhost:8080/api/admin/externalTools``
+To do this, download the Dataverse-Data-Curation-Tool directory, download your npm packages with `npm install`, and run `ng build --prod --base-href=dct_explore`.

+Next, copy the contents of `Dataverse-Data-Curation-Tool/dist` into `dataverseDirectory/src/main/webapp/dct_explore`.

+Compile Dataverse and deploy it, then run the following command:

+`curl -X POST -H 'Content-type: application/json' --upload-file DataCurationLocalConfigure.json http://localhost:8080/api/admin/externalTools`

+### As an external tool

+The recommended way to install the Data Curation Tool is to use your own webserver.
+Download your npm packages with `npm install`, and then compile the Data Curation Tool by running `ng build --prod`.

+Copy the contents of `Dataverse-Data-Curation-Tool/dist` into a dedicated folder on your webserver.

+In the `DataCuration.json` file, edit the folowing line: `"toolUrl": "https://scholarsportal.github.io/Dataverse-Data-Curation-Tool/"`, replacing `https://scholarsportal.github.io/Dataverse-Data-Curation-Tool/` with the url of your webserver.

+Then on your local machine that runs Dataverse execute the folowing command:

+`curl -X POST -H 'Content-type: application/json' --upload-file DataCuration.json http://localhost:8080/api/admin/externalTools`